vkostyanetsky/ObsidianFastimer/README.md

 2024-02-06 18:50
 ```

+You can do this using the "Insert fasting tracker" command or, well, you know.
+Manually.

-The plugin takes it and shows elapsed time, remaining time, and something like a progress bar to visualize your spilled blood, sweat, and tears :)
+The plugin takes the block and shows elapsed time, remaining time, and something like a progress bar to visualize your spilled blood, sweat, and tears :)

 Here is an example: